NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ```
 sbatch <your_slurm_file>
 ```
-**Make sure the batch script file exists on the same directory as your trainer script, otherwise you need to include `cd` to the directory where it is:**
+**Make sure the slurm script file exists on the same directory as your trainer script, otherwise you need to include `cd` to the directory where it is:**
 ```
 # Example where the trainer is on scratch:
-cd /scratch/$USER
+cd /scratch/$USER/path_to_specific_directory
 python -u simple_trainer.py --redis-password $redis_password --num-cpus $total_cpus
 ```